martagrenno/SC_exam_HiGGS_MachineLearning/README.md

 - The dataset must be provided as a **CSV file**.
 - **Column names are ignored**: only column indices are used.
 - The **first column (index 0)** must always represent the target label.
 - It is possible to set `epochs=0`, in this case, the model will not be trained.
-This setting acts as a comment-like placeholder in the config file;
+This setting acts as a comment-like placeholder in the config file.
 - The `use_features` can be provided as:
-  - A list of indices, e.g. `[1, 2, 9]`.
+  - A list of indices, e.g. `[1, 2, 9]`;
   - A range or combination of ranges, expressed as a string, e.g. `"1-3, 9-25"`.

 We underline that different models can be trained on different subsets of the available features, as defined in the `use_features` field of the configuration file.
 Each model carries its own epochs, batch size, learning rate, early stopping settings and validation split.
 The configuration is parsed and validated with **Pydantic** ([`config_loader.py`](Include/config_loader.py)).
 If a value is inconsistent, the program reports a validation error before training starts.